Exception handling in MSVC

 Kinds of exceptions

 The Microsoft C++ compiler (MSVC) supports three kinds of exception handling:

-For most C++ programs, you should use C++ exception handling, which is type-safe and ensures that object destructors are invoked during stack unwinding.
+For most C++ programs, you should use C++ exception handling.
+It's type-safe, and ensures that object destructors are invoked during stack unwinding.

-Windows supplies its own exception mechanism, called SEH.
-It is not recommended for C++ or MFC programming.
+Windows supplies its own exception mechanism, called structured exception handling (SEH).
+It's not recommended for C++ or MFC programming.
 Use SEH only in non-MFC C programs.